 Beware, however: learning through websites alone does not allow the student to become a bilingual Portuguese speaker!

-The goal of an online Portuguese course is above all to introduce the student to vocabulary of everyday life, without ever getting them to a point where they can communicate perfectly with a Portuguese native.
+The goal of online Portuguese lessons London are above all to introduce the student to vocabulary of everyday life, without ever getting them to a point where they can communicate perfectly with a Portuguese native.

 It is for this reason that resources for learning Portuguese online and on your own are important and must be fully utilised in order to be successful.
 By combining exercises, the student will be able to target a basic level in Portuguese!